Climate scientists criticise Govt's Kyoto decision

 The Kyoto Forestry Association says the Government has pulled the rug from under investors who have sunk many millions of dollars into forestry on the basis that it was earning carbon credits and the result will be deforestation on a large scale.

-Next story in National: Select committee approves tougher bail laws
+Next story in New Zealand: Select committee approves tougher bail laws

 Copyright © 2012, Radio New Zealand